turingschool/curriculum-site/module2/projects/hang-in-there.md

 - In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks

 _Hint:
 We aren't actually navigating different pages of a website here.
 Instead, we will fake that navigation by hiding and unhiding entire sections.
-Go check out the HTML and CSS files to see how the form and saved posters sections are being hidden in the first place_
+Go check out the HTML and CSS files to see how the form and saved posters sections are being hidden in the first place._

+_Consider how you might use arguments/parameters to make dynamic reusable functions to control what is shown/hidden._
 </section>

 <section class="dropdown">